djkeu/web_apps/index.md

 # Try it yourself, p.428

-## ToDo: 19-2.
+## 19-2.
 Blog Accounts:
-# Done: Add a user authentication
-# ToDo: and registration system to the Blog project you started in Exercise 19-1 (page 421).
-# Done: Make sure logged-in users see their username somewhere on the screen
-# Done: and unregistered users see a link to the registration page.
+Add a user authentication and registration system to the Blog project you started in Exercise 19-1 (page 421).
+Make sure logged-in users see their username somewhere on the screen and unregistered users see a link to the registration page.